-3.4.4.
-Process conversion factors
+3.5.6.
+Process conversion factors (soy, corn and canola)

-All records for calculating the conversion factors for certified soy beans processed into product fractions (e.g., meal, oil, lecithin, soy proteins, etc.) must be supported by actual processing data or a standard factor supported by actual processing data.
+All records for calculating the conversion factors for verified soy, corn and canola processed into product fractions (e.g., meal, oil, lecithin, soy proteins, etc.) must be supported by actual processing data or a standard factor supported by actual processing data.

-3.4.5.
-Identification of Triple S and Non-Triple S Soy products
+3.5.7.
+Identification of 3S and Non-3S products

-To calculate the Mass Balance of participating businesses accurately, all products must be recorded as they enter and leave the site, regardless of whether they are within the certified or non-certified streams.
+To calculate the Mass Balance of participating businesses accurately, all products must be recorded as they enter and leave the site, regardless of whether they are within the verified or non- verified streams.
+This applies only for soy, corn and canola, where a Mass Balance control is required.